Data Counting Processing

 Reverse one register to another

-Additions and subtractions can be applied to the electrical, thermal and water meter registers defined above.
+Additions and subtractions can apply to the registers of the defined electric, thermal, and water meters above.

-When the PV is connected to a consumer meter (for example on the commons) of the Consumption meter type, a second Commons meter is created with the same primary address of the Production meter type.
+When the PV is connected to a consumer meter (for example, in common areas) of type Consumption Meter, a second Common Meter with the same primary address of type Production Meter is created.

-The gateway will read the same counter twice.
-This meter is called “Commons Surplus”.
+The gateway will read the same meter twice.
+This meter is referred to as "Common Surplus."

-Then, we apply the rules below with the hexadecimal IDs of the counters represented here by C, P and S.
+Then, the following rules are applied using the hexadecimal IDs of the meters represented here as C, P, and S.

 Common Meter